machinaut/schematic-file-converter/doc/geda_fileformat.md

 z
 </pre>
 The resulting path (with control points drawn on to illustrate their positions) is shown here:

-As example, lets draw the outline of an AND gate.
-The path data is:
 TODO: image

 ## Document Revision History